 Katherine earned a BA from Dartmouth College and an MS in Clinical Neuropsychology from Rosalind Franklin University.
-She is a survivor of Stage 3 N1 melanoma, diagnosed in 2006.
+She is a survivor of Stage III melanoma, diagnosed in 2006.
 She organized a “Quatrathon” (triathlon plus party) in 2010 that raised $14,000 for MRA and TGen.
-She has been active in community coaching for kids’ sports, as well as fundraising for pre-school and elementary schools and has sat on multiple PTA boards.
-She is currently on the Exec Boards of D39 Educational Foundation, League of Women Voters Wilmette, Women of Dartmouth in Chicago, and New Trier PTA, and is on the Michigan Shores Club paddle tennis team.
-While she tries to avoid the sun, she loves being outside to run, bike, swim and watch her 3 kids’ sports under large hats.
-Katherine joined Skin of Steel after attending the inaugural Spyn of Steel event and became Executive Director in March 2017.
+She has been active in community youth sports coaching, fundraising, and sits on multiple local non-profit boards.
+While she tries to avoid the sun, she loves being outside to run, bike, swim and play paddle while she wears large hats and reapplies sunscreen.
+Katherine joined the Skin of Steel Board after attending the inaugural Spyn of Steel event and became Executive Director in March 2017.
 She is also on the Executive Board of the Melanoma Action Coalition and the Melanoma Tissue Bank Consortium.
 Her 3 children have been active in the SOS Junior Auxiliary.

 Background in health care administration.
 Coordinated strategic planning and marketing at Children’s Memorial Hospital.
 Previously at Rush-Presbyterian St. Luke’s Medical Center and the Illinois Hospital Association.
 Board member of Daughters of Ayacucho Education Foundation.
 The SOS founder’s first melanoma advocate dating back to 2005, she focuses on Strategic Planning and Social Media for Skin of Steel.
 In 2012, Karen also became a board member of the Vasculitis Foundation.

 Mas was active in commercial real estate for over 30 years, most recently as Executive Vice President with Colliers International’s Industrial Advisory Group, navigating global clients through the decision-making cycle they face when seeking real estate solutions.
-Mas’s late wife, Susan Steel, founded Skin of Steel.
+Mas’s late wife, Susan Steel, founded Skin of Steel in 2010.
 Mas is personally driven to realize Susan’s dreams for developing the first national bank of primary fresh/frozen melanoma tissue repositories for public and private use.

 Licensed massage therapist and wellness facilitator working with clients of all ages to manage their physical wellness through massage therapy at Heartwood Center in Evanston and Synergy Health Partners in Northbrook.
 Partner with Moms Making Six Figures marketing for an international wellness manufacturing company.
 Over twenty-five years of experience in management for nonprofit organizations including AFS international and Rotary International driving communications and program operations.
 Focused on strategic planning, communications and operations for Skin of Steel.

 A native of Winnetka, Trip worked for more than 30 years on the Chicago Board of Options trading floor, and for Morgan Stanley.
-He is a ten-time melanoma survivor with the BAP1 gene and he sees his dermatologist every 3 months.
+He is a fifteen-time melanoma survivor with the BAP1 gene and he sees his dermatologist every 3 months.
 Trip is committed to the development of the tissue bank to help others who have melanoma, to find better treatments, and to find a cure.
 He is married to Felicia, and has two grown children: Christopher and Charlotte (she is one of the co-founders of the SOS Junior Auxiliary).